AXIHIXA/Memo/notes/py/numpy.md

     - `ndarray.data`
         - the buffer containing the actual elements of the array.
 Normally, we won’t need to use this attribute because we will access the elements in an array using indexing facilities.
 - Array creation
-    - `numpy.array` function
+    - `numpy.array`
         - from regular Python list or tuple
             - must feed single sequence rather than multiple numeric arguments
-        - type of resulting array is deduced from that of elements in sequence
+        - `dtype` is deduced from that of elements in sequence
-            - type of the array can also be explicitly specified at creation time
+            - can also be explicitly specified at creation time
         ```
         >>> import numpy as np
         >>> a = np.array([2, 3, 4])